platformsh/platformsh-docs/docs/src/integrations/source/gitlab.md

 ## Clones and commits

+You can clone your codebase by running `platform get <projectID>` or in your project in the console by going to Code > Git and running the `git clone` command.

-When you run `platform get <projectID>` or use the clone command shown in the "Git" dropdown in the management console to clone the project, you will actually be cloning from your remote integrated repository, so long as you have the [appropriate access to do so](/administration/users.md#user-access-and-integrations).
+When you perform this action, you are actually cloning from your remote integrated repository, so long as you have the [appropriate access to do so](/administration/users.md#user-access-and-integrations).

 Your GitLab repository is considered by Platform.sh to be the "source of truth" for the project.
 The project is only a mirror of that repository, and all commits should be pushed only to GitLab.